ppy/osu-wiki/news/2025/2025-04-20-project-loved-april-2025.md

 166 BPM, 3:30 | 2.53★ – 9.75★\
 *description written by [Maxus](https://osu.ppy.sh/users/4335785)*

-[YOASOBI - Idol](https://osu.ppy.sh/beatmapsets/1974683#mania/4106766) Makes Its Loved Section Debut!
+**[YOASOBI - Idol](https://osu.ppy.sh/beatmapsets/1974683#mania/4106766) Makes Its Loved Section Debut!**

-By now, everyone must be familiar with this wildly popular song that took the ranked section by storm.
-For the first time ever, [YOASOBI - Idol](  https://osu.ppy.sh/beatmapsets/1974683#mania/4100532) arrives in the Loved section, featuring a wide variety of keymodes for the community to enjoy—courtesy of [eZmmR]( https://osu.ppy.sh/users/8647138) and their talented guest difficulty creators!
+By now, everyone must be familiar with this wildly popular song that took the Ranked section by storm.
+For the first time ever, [YOASOBI - Idol](  https://osu.ppy.sh/beatmapsets/1974683#mania/4100532) arrives in the Loved section, featuring a wide variety of key modes for the community to enjoy — courtesy of [eZmmR]( https://osu.ppy.sh/users/8647138) and their talented guest difficulty creators!

-Map Features 19 unique difficulties spanning 4K to 7K, plus a special 10K bonus challenge alongside with diverse range of mapping styles, offering a fresh and colorful experience for players of all preferences.
+The map features 19 unique difficulties spanning 4K to 7K, plus a special 10K bonus challenge alongside a diverse range of mapping styles, offering a fresh and colorful experience for players of all preferences.

 Whether you're seeking a fun challenge or simply want to appreciate this iconic song in a new light, don't miss out!
 If you enjoy the map, be sure to cast a positive vote and support the mappers' hard work!